 To deliver the seismic shift required to decarbonise transport, the industry must work hand in hand with government authorities on both a local and national level.
 Scania’s contribution to developing electric road infrastructure for electrified heavy vehicles is a good example of this kind of partnership in action.
 Scania has been cooperating for a long time with the Swedish ministry of Infrastructure and Road Authority around the ongoing pilot in Sweden.
 In Germany, Scania and Siemens are involved in the Trucks for German eHighways project, co-financed by the German government through BMUB, the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety.
 A similar project is underway on a six-kilometre stretch of the A35 Brebemi highway in northern Italy, involving the regional road authority Concessioni Autostradali Lombarde.

 Swedish Leadership on Sustainable Development (SLSD)

-Scania is a steering group member of SLSD, a multi-stakeholder network with the aim to accelerate implementation of Agenda 2030 internationally .
+Scania participates in Swedish Leadership on Sustainable Development (SLSD), a multi-stakeholder network with the aim to accelerate implementation of Agenda 2030 in developing countries.
 The network is set up as an arena for partnership between companies, government authorities and other organisations for development and up-scaling of solutions.
 The members of this network share knowledge and carry out joint projects to promote sustainable development and reduce poverty.
-In addition to climate and environmental issues, focal topics in 2018 included promoting the decent work agenda, financing for sustainable development and tackling corruption.
+During 2019, the network has focused on issues such as climate risks, just transition, decent work and responsible raw materials purchasing.